jmblankman/Exploratory-Analysis-in-Python/README.md

 The following files are included:
 - .ipynb file containing the original python code
-- folder titled "data" containing original data
+- "data" folder containing original data

 Note: Must download data and remap filepaths on lines 4, 31, 45, and 60 to run locally.